Monday, September 29, 2025

 Host and Producer: Kathy Jentz

-Interview Edit: Cavit Ireland
+Interview Edit and Show Notes: Cavit Ireland

 Music: Let the Sunshine by James Mulvany